juliearditti/GA_python_script/readme.md

 This project takes in a directory of markdown files and inserts a table of contents at the beginning of the document.

+This was created during my time at General Assembly.

 ### Requirements:
 - The README of the lesson should contain all the information needed for the table of contents before running the program.
 - The heading of each section that should be in the table should be in the format "## title: description (time)".